- 7 Best Beginner Fly Reels of 2023 – Buyers’ Guide - 24. February 2023

 Why we picked it:

-Brand new for the season and their first ever wading boot in fact, let me introduce you to the Grundéns Boundary.
+Brand new for the season and their first ever wading boot in fact, let me introduce you to the Grundéns Boundary (Read our in-depth review here).
 If you’ve ever gone Bluewater fishing or seen commercial fishermen dock in the harbor, you’ve probably come across Grundéns.
 They’ve been making some of the toughest rain gear for fishermen for decades and now entered the wading boot market.
 It only makes sense from a product perspective since their fishing shoes have been some of the best on the market for years.

 I have to say I was impressed with their new Grundéns Boundary the first time I checked them out since these boots check all the boxes when it comes to a high quality, yet sturdy and comfortable boot.
 At first glance they reminded me of a traditional hiking boot with reinforced toe and heel caps.
 The main material is a waterproof leather combined with a vibram rubber sole which provides excellent grip (you can add cleats if you want even more grip around slippery areas such as rocks and boulders).
 Around the ankles the Grundéns Boundary feature extra padding for long days along the river.